Shopify/polaris/src/components/Icon/README.md

 ---

-## Purpose

-Put the merchant first by identifying the problem they face and the component that helps them solve it.

-### Problem

-Merchants are pressed for time.
-They need visual ways to identify what’s happening in Shopify.

-### Solution

-Icons can alert merchants to changes in status and make the interface easier to scan.

----

 ## Best practices

 * Icons should be accessible: remember that people with people with limited vision may not be able to see icons.
 Review our [alternative text guidelines](/content/alternative-text) to make sure your use of icon works for all merchants.